Wyrms (novel): The fictional world of Wyrms

 Wyrms is set on Imakulata, a far-future planet that was colonized by humans thousands of years before the book begins.
 Ore for producing hard metal is extremely rare on Imakulata, most of the deposits having been destroyed by the Starship Captain – the first human to set foot on the new world – while his ship was still in orbit.

 The genetic code of species on Imakulata is malleable, displaying dramatic evolutionary changes in only a few generations.
 As one character notes, "every creature's genetic molecule, which is the mirror of the will, obeys the slightest command to change."

 Species

 Geblings

 Called "goblins" by humans, the geblings are an intelligent species who have the ability to communicate with each other telepathically and near-perfect powers of recollection.
 Physically, they resemble furry, stunted humans with long, forked, mobile tongues.
 They are always born as twins.
 Geblings' brains contain a crystal globe called the mindstone, which stores important memories and thoughts.
 Children eat their dead parent's mindstones, so that they can absorb their ancestors' most cherished memories.

 Dwelfs

-Smaller than the geblings, with half-size heads and tiny brains, dwelfs have an extremely poor short-term memory and the mental capacity of a child.
+Smaller than the geblings, with half-size heads and tiny brains, dwelfs have an extremely poor short-term memory and the mental capacity of a human child.